DamirSvrtan/stormpath-omniauth/README.md

 ### Install and Configure The Stormpath Omniauth Gem

-1. Clone the [Stormpath-Omniauth](https://github.com/stormpath/stormpath-omniauth) repository to your local
+1. Clone the [Stormpath-Omniauth](https://github.com/stormpath/stormpath-omniauth) repository to your local machine.

-2. From the root of the repo, navigate to the dummy directory and execute the following Rake tasks to install the stormpath-omniauth gem:
+2. From the root of the repo, navigate to the "spec/dummy" directory within the cloned repo and execute the following Rake tasks to install the stormpath-omniauth gem:

    ```sh
    cd spec/dummy